In-person Group X classes have returned to drop-in style and no longer require GroupEx Pro pre-registration. Just drop in, no sign ups needed!

 Restorative yoga utilizes blocks, blankets, and other props to facilitate a state of deep relaxation.
 Restorative postures are held for 3-5 minutes to allow the muscles the opportunity to relax into the supportive props.
 This is a slow-paced class combining gentle movement, meditation, and deep breathing that allows participants time to rest, restore and recover.

-NEW: Stretch & Flexibility - Currently offered virtually
+Stretch & Flexibility - Currently offered virtually and in-person

-This weekly 30-minute class is geared towards improving flexibility at any level.
+Stretch & Flexibility is geared towards improving flexibility at any level.
 Through a variety of static and dynamic stretches, you'll slow down and reconnect with your body as you improve posture, maintain or increase range of motion, and reduce general tightness and soreness throughout your body.
-Virtual Stretch & Flexibility is excellent after a long day at the computer or a strenuous workout!
+Stretch & Flexibility is excellent after a long day at the computer or a strenuous workout!

 In need of a spontaneous workout adventure?
 Wildcard yoga is taught by a different instructor each week and in a different format.
 From metal yoga to hip-hop, restorative to inversions class, this class will always keep you on your toes and is a great opportunity to try new and different styles of yoga.